-Area eligibility determinations must be based on the total number of children approved for free and reduced-price school meals for the preceding October, or another month designated by the National School Lunch Program (NSLP) State agency.
+Area eligibility determinations must be based on the total number of children approved for free and reduced-price school meals for the preceding October, or another month designated by the NSLP State agency.
+State agencies have the discretion to use school data from a more recent month in the school year to establish eligibility for an otherwise ineligible location [CACFP 02-2014, Use of School and Census Data, November 12, 2013].
 A site's area eligibility determination made under CACFP is valid for 5 years [7 CFR 226.17a(i)(3)].

-EXAMPLE: If a site is determining area eligibility in August 2011, the most current October data would be October 2010.
-That eligibility would continue through August 2016.
+EXAMPLE: If a site is determining area eligibility in August 2014, the most current October data would be October 2013.
+However, if data from October 2013 did not establish eligibility, but data from March 2014 did, the State would have the discretion to use the March data to establish eligibility.
+In both cases, eligibility would continue through August 2019.